relaycorp/veraid-js/README.md

 ### Signature production

-To produce a signature for a given plaintext, you need a _Vera Member Id Bundle_ (produced by a Vera CA Server; not yet implemented as of this writing) and the Vera Member's private key.
+To produce a signature for a given plaintext, you need a _Member Id Bundle_ (produced by a VeraId organisation; e.g., via [VeraId Authority](https://github.com/relaycorp/veraid-authority)) and the Member's private key.

 For example, if you wanted to produce signatures valid for up to 30 days for a service identified by the [OID](https://en.wikipedia.org/wiki/Object_identifier) `1.2.3.4.5`, you could implement the following function and call it in your code: